AdaCore/aws/docs/source/high_level_services.rst

   There is nothing special here, use your favorite Web designer tool.

-* Create Web area
+* Create the Web area

   Using some `HTML` <div> tags we create areas where we will place `HTML` fragments later.
 For example when clicking on a button (described above) in our Web interface we want to display a new form in this area.

-* Name the widgets/forms/area using id="name" attribute
+* Name the widgets/forms/area using the id="name" attribute

   Give a different name to the widgets using id="name".
-This name will be later used to identify the widgets on which the envent and corresponding action must be placed.
+This name will later be used to identify the widgets on which the event and corresponding action must be placed.
 We do not want to clutter the Web design with `JavaScript` code like `onclick="dothis()"` or `onchange="dothat()"`.